MayHoo/CSE557_a4/README.md

 √ 10 pts: Legend implemented and color mapping is appropriate.
 √ 20 pts: Timeline implemented and cartogram updates when user selects dates.
 √ 10 pts: States are colored by percentage win.
 √ 5 pts:  Visualization posted online.
-  Extra Points:
+--Extra Points:
 √ 10 pts: Image added for each president.
 √ 20 pts: Map implemented.
   10 pts: Scaling Option A: User is able to scale cartogram by electoral votes.